 Certainly “Literary Legacies of the Lebanese Civil War,” as well as being appealingly alliterative, is a tremendously rich vein of discussion, and surely the war changed the literary landscape.
 Do you grapple with why the Lebanese civil war was so transformative for literature, and why it has proved such a rich vein of artistic and philosophical exploration?
 What keeps it alive?
 Or: At what point will writers stop being interested in the Lebanese Civil War?

 GH: Yes. constantly.
 In the classroom, and in my research.
 In fact, I started my course this quarter with Elias Khoury’s article on the topic, in which he claims that the Lebanese civil war was the most transformative thing to have happened to the Arabic novel since the nahda.
 In addition to being an unresolved trauma (which is difficult to unpack here), I think the war novel is kept alive by market demand, in many ways.
 Meaning the fact that the war sells to a particular audience, and that there’s a lot of demand for “trauma” fiction, especially from the Middle East.
-But also that, as Fritz Lang points out in his sociological analysis of the literary scene in Lebanon, it’s the way to earn your literary bona fides.
+But also that, as Felix Lang points out in his sociological analysis of the literary scene in Lebanon, it’s the way to earn your literary bona fides.
 Conversely, I think (and have argued in a few articles as well as in my book), that for the new generation, the legacy of a certain kind of war writing is often something that they deliberately call into question.
 To me, this new generation of postwar writers and artists who are attempting to move Lebanese literature beyond the war without denying it or its transformative effects includes authors like Sahar Mandour; Hilal Chouman; Alexandra Chreiteh, Renée Hayek, and in many of his contemporary novels, Rabee Jaber.